|12th August || Censorship Terminated |

 From the Independent on Sunday

 Robin Duval on the Junior Roadshows

-Before I took over as director of the BBFC two years ago, we had never exposed our guidelines to a public and industry consultation before, writes Robert Duval.
-As far as I was concerned, I felt that we had to do that to re-establish
+as director of the BBFC two years ago, we had never exposed our guidelines to a public and industry consultation before, writes Robert Duval.
+As far as I was concerned, I felt that we had to do that to re-establish our credibility.